niplav/site/precision.md

 #### Epistemic Status

-Likely not just reinventing the wheel, but the whole bicycle.
+Maybe not just reinventing the wheel, but the whole bicycle.

 ------------

 Say we have a set of resolved forecasts and can display them on a calibration plot.

-We can grade the forecasts according to some proper scoring rule, e.g. the [Brier score](https://en.wikipedia.org/wiki/Brier_score) or the [logarithmic scoring rule](https://en.wikipedia.org/wiki/Scoring_rule#Logarithmic_scoring_rule), perhaps broken up by calibration and resolution<!--TODO: links and/or citation-->.
+We can grade the forecasts according to some [proper scoring rule](./doc/prediction/calibration_scoring_rules_for_practical_prediction_training_greenberg_2018.pdf), e.g. the [Brier score](https://en.wikipedia.org/wiki/Brier_score) or the [logarithmic scoring rule](https://en.wikipedia.org/wiki/Scoring_rule#Logarithmic_scoring_rule), maybe even broken up by calibration and resolution.

 But we can also ask the question: how fine-grained are the predictions of our forecaster?
 I.e., at which level of precision can we assume that